image: Lonnie Holley: The Truth of the Dirt

 Lonnie Holley: The Truth of the Dirt broadcast January 22 brought to you by AfroPop via The World Channel

 Directed and produced by Marco Williams.
 Co-produced and filmed by Danielle Beverly.

-DANIELLE BEVERLY is an Independent Documentary Filmmaker who typically works as a one person crew, recording picture and audio alone, in the field.
+DANIELLE BEVERLY is an independent filmmaker who works as a one or two person crew, to craft observational documentaries.

-Beverly’s most recent documentary Old South debuted in March 2015, and had its national broadcast on February 2nd, 2016 on The World Channel/PBS.
+Beverly’s most recent feature documentary Old South had its national broadcast on The World Channel/PBS.
 It was the season 4 opener of the “America ReFramed” documentary series, airing during African American History Month.
-It also enjoyed a year long film festival and college tour.
-In Summer 2015 it screened in community gardens across NY State and the American South on “The Healing Spaces Tour”, funded by Wave Farm & NYSCA.
+It enjoyed a year-long film festival and college tour and screened in community gardens across NY State and the American South on “The Healing Spaces Tour”, funded by Wave Farm & NYSCA.
 It won the Award of Merit for Documentary from The University Film and Video Association.

 Her filmmaking, photography and digital media work have received funding from The Paul Robeson Fund for Independent Media, New York State Council for the Arts (NYSCA), The Puffin Foundation, The Chicago Cultural and Tourism Fund, The Center for Peacemaking, and The Diederich College Initiative on Communication Ethics, Values and Social Justice.
-In 2012, Beverly was awarded a Mary L. Nohl Artists Fellowship for Established Artists.
-In 2014, Beverly was awarded a BAVC National MediaMaker Fellowship.
+Beverly has received a Flaherty Fellowship, a Mary L. Nohl Artists Fellowship for Established Artists, and a BAVC National MediaMaker Fellowship.